publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV/m__us_usc_t47_s509.md

     (c) __Penalties__

-        Whoever violates subsection (a) of this section shall be fined not more than $10,000 or imprisoned not more than one year, or both.
+        Whoever violates subsection (a) shall be fined not more than $10,000 or imprisoned not more than one year, or both.

 ([June 19, 1934, ch.
 652][/us/act/1934-06-19/ch652], title V, § 508, formerly § 509, as added [Pub.
 L. 86–752][/us/pl/86/752], § 9, Sept.
 13, 1960, [74 Stat.
 897][/us/stat/74/897]; renumbered § 508, [Pub.
 L. 96–507][/us/pl/96/507], § 1, Dec.
 8, 1980, [94 Stat.
 2747][/us/stat/94/2747].)